 The Perfect 2-Day Valencia Itinerary

-Like each of Spain’s big cities, there’s no end of things to keep you entertained when you visit Valencia.
-But it’s fair to say that a two day visit is the perfect length if you’re looking to encounter the best of Valencia.
+Like each of Spain’s big cities, Valencia offers endless options to keep you entertained when you visit.
+But it’s fair to say that a two-day visit is the perfect length to encounter the best of Valencia.
 This guide is designed to show you where to go during your two days to ensure that you have time for all the best things to do in Valencia.
-It will not only take you to Valencia’s historical center, but also to downtown Eixample, the City of Arts and Science, and even the seaside.
+Our itinerary will take you not only to Valencia’s historical center, but also to downtown Eixample, the City of Arts and Sciences, and the seaside.

-However, before we get to our Valencia itinerary we just wanted to remind you to purchase travel insurance.
-You never know what will happen and trust us, you do not want to get stuck with thousands of dollars in medical bills.
+However, before we get to our Valencia itinerary, we just wanted to remind you to purchase travel insurance.
+You never know what will happen and, trust us, you do not want to get stuck with thousands of dollars in medical bills.
 As a wise man once said, “If you can’t afford travel insurance, you can’t afford to travel.”
 So don’t leave home without it.
-We recommend World Nomads and SafetyWing.
-You can get a quick quote with World Nomads below:

-Now that we’ve addressed that important subject, let’s have a look at our Valencia travel itinerary which will show you how to experience Valencia in 2 days and not feel like you’ve missed out on anything.
+Now that we’ve addressed that important subject, let’s have a look at our Valencia travel itinerary, which will show you how to experience Valencia in 2 days without feeling like you’ve missed out on anything.

 Recommendation: To learn more about Valencia’s complex history and culture, consider booking a walking (or bike) tour with a local guide.
 On a guided tour you will visit all of the most essential must-see sites in the city.
 You can book a walking tour here and a bike tour here.